What is the Goverlan Reach Gateway?

 The Remove Stale Computer Records setting defines the number of days to wait before removing stale Reach node records.
 If an external endpoint has not communicated with the Reach server for the configured period, it is automatically removed from the repository.

 You can also view and remove stale registrations from the Goverlan Reach Server.
-Click on View Registered Nodes in the ribbon bar, select Show Registered but disconnected nodes, select the disconnected registrations you wish to delete and click the Delete Records button.
+Click on View Nodes in the ribbon bar, select Show Registered but disconnected nodes, select the disconnected registrations you wish to delete and click the Delete Records button.
 Or choose the Clean Records older than XX days option.

 This section is irrelevant for On-Demand Only Reach implementations